NevadaComp4050/VivaMQ/AI/ProgressTracking/LogQTemplate.md

 These are all reflection points you can make for the assigned sprint.
 Reduced for ease of use.

-Q1)Summary
+# Week x/x (Sprint n) - xxxxxx phase

+# Summary - Sprint n
 what team did
 how team did

-Q2)Planning and estimation.
+## Planning and estimation.
 Soliciting and determining:
     - client input
     - new features/fixes
     - functionality
-    - achievments possible in project period
+    - milestones achieved in project period

-Q3)Software development
+## Software development
 Coding the features
 Debugging
 Tests for a proposed features